gummyworm/monster/README.md

 Example:
 `:e HELLO.S`

+#### Disassemble from File :F <filename>
+Disassembles the contents of the given binary file. e.g. `:F EXAMPLE.PRG`

+The result of the disassembly is opened in a new buffer, where you can edit it as you would any of your handwritten source.

 #### Export .PRG :P <filename>
 Exports the active assembly (F3/F4) to the given file as a .PRG file.
 This means